Postgraduate course information

 A maximum of eight subject exemptions is permitted, of which four core subjects can be approved from prior undergraduate study.

 A maximum of 10 subject exemptions is permitted, of which four core subjects can be approved from prior undergraduate study.
-Exemptions will not be permitted for the subjects 21715 Strategic Management and 21878 Organisational Dialogue: Theory and Practice.
+Exemptions will not be permitted for the subjects 21715 Strategic Management.

 While courses are offered as stand-alone qualifications they are also components of integrated programs of study that enable students who satisfactorily complete a graduate certificate or graduate diploma to apply for entry to a higher-level course within their chosen field of study.
 Where a student articulates from one level of study to another, only one testamur is issued.
 Further information is available from the UTS Business School.

 All UTS postgraduate students are subject to the Student Rules, Section 10 – Academic progression requirements.
 If students do not meet these requirements they can be excluded from their course.
 Full details are provided in the rules.

 - Assessment of rate of progress (rule 10.2): UTS Business School postgraduate coursework students will have their enrolment discontinued if they fail:

 - three subjects in a graduate diploma